Rule 8016. Cross-Appeals

 (1)Appellant’s Principal Brief.
 The appellant must file a principal brief in the appeal.
 That brief must comply with Rule 8014(a).

 (2)Appellee’s Principal and Response Brief.
 The appellee must file a principal brief in the cross-appeal and must, in the same brief, respond to the principal brief in the appeal.
-That brief must comply with Rule 8014(a), except that the brief need not include a statement of the case unless the appellee is dissatisfied with the appellant’s statement.
+That brief must comply with Rule 8014(a), but the brief need not include a statement of the case unless the appellee is dissatisfied with the appellant’s statement.

 (3)Appellant’s Response and Reply Brief.
 The appellant must file a brief that responds to the principal brief in the cross-appeal and may, in the same brief, reply to the response in the appeal.
-That brief must comply with Rule 8014(a)(2)–(8) and (10), except that none of the following need appear unless the appellant is dissatisfied with the appellee’s statement in the cross-appeal:
+That brief must comply with Rule 8014(a)(2)–(8) and (10), but none of the following need appear unless the appellant is dissatisfied with the appellee’s statement in the cross-appeal:

 (A) the jurisdictional statement;

-(B) the statement of the issues and the applicable standard of appellate review; and
+(B) the statement of the issues;

-(C) the statement of the case.
+(C) the statement of the case; and

 (4)Appellee’s Reply Brief.
 The appellee may file a brief in reply to the response in the cross-appeal.
 That brief must comply with Rule 8014(a)(2)–(3) and (10) and must be limited to the issues presented by the cross-appeal.